 If you’re a yeast infection prone woman or have experienced repeated yeast infections, consult your doctor before going on birth control with high levels of estrogen.
 Consider switching to birth control that is predominantly progesterone.

-Scented soaps, deodorants and perfumed pads or tampons can disrupt the vagina’s natural balance.
-The vagina smells in a certain way because it is meant to do so.
-It can also clean itself.
-Just don’t forget to change your pads and tampons regularly, otherwise they can provide a home for nasty bacteria to grow.
+Scented soaps, deodorants, and perfumed pads or tampons can disrupt the vagina’s natural balance.
+The vaginal smells in a certain way because it is meant to do so.
+The vagina can also clean itself.
+Just don’t forget to change your pads and tampons regularly, otherwise, they can provide a home for nasty bacteria to grow.

 It is advisable not to sit around in your wet swimsuit or sweaty gym clothes.
 Moisture can give bacteria a happy space to grow.
 Also, try to avoid extremely tight fitting pantyhose, tights, jeans, and leggings for long periods.
 Even they can cause bacteria to grow and lead to infections.
 Opt for loose airy clothes like skirts, dresses that offer regular airflow.

-The vagina should be cleaned properly everyday front to back to avoid anal bacteria entering the vagina.
-All you need is water and a mild unscented soap.
+The vagina should be cleaned properly daily.
+Front to back to avoid anal bacteria entering the vagina.
+All you need is water and a mild, unscented soap.
 There is no need for douching!
 That can just mess up the bacterial balance.

 It is preferable to avoid western style public toilets unless they are disinfected well.
 You aren't susceptible to yeast infections but public toilets could be infected with other dangerous and unknown bacteria.
 Better safe than sorry!